Phoenix Pay

 curl https://pay.phoenixverse.io/api/deposits/{id} \

-Additionally, Phoenix Pay runs a background sync job every 5 minutes that polls PSPs for status updates on all pending payments.
-This means even if both your webhook and the PSP's webhook fail, payment statuses will eventually converge.
+Phoenix Pay also runs background sync every 5 minutes, polling PSPs for status updates on all pending payments.

 PSP Webhook ──▶ Phoenix Pay ──▶ Your Webhook Endpoint